Open access

 Funding for Australian research and development comes from a variety of sources, such as the Australian Government, the higher education sector, state and territory governments, industry and the private non-profit sector.

 National competitive research grants are underpinned by peer-review and are run principally through the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).
-Both the ARC and the MHMRC endorse the principle that publicly-funded research should be shared openly and at the earliest possible opportunity.
+Both the ARC and the NHMRC endorse the principle that publicly-funded research should be shared openly and at the earliest possible opportunity.

 ARC Open Access Policy